-- Prohibition against Termination of Assistance Related to Domestic Violence, Dating Violence, Sexual Assault and Stalking, and - Terminating Tenancy of a Domestic Violence Offender
+- Prohibition Against Termination of Assistance Related to Domestic Violence, Dating Violence, Sexual Assault, Stalking, and/or Human Trafficking, and - Terminating Tenancy of a Domestic Violence Offender.

 Limits on VAWA Protections

 While VAWA prohibits LRHA from using domestic violence, dating violence, sexual assault, or stalking as the cause for a termination or eviction action against a public housing tenant who is the victim of the abuse, the protections it provides are not absolute.
 Specifically: